 - Determine which questions will be asked by committee members

-- Determine the which candidates are moved forward in the search
+- Determine which candidates will move forward in the search

 Conduct finalists’ interviews and visits